jwhitlock/mdn-archive-proto1/docs/Mozilla/Firefox/content.md

 table_of_contents_depth: 1
 based_on: None
 ---
-<p><a href="https://www.mozilla.org/firefox/">Firefox</a> is Mozilla's popular Web browser, available for multiple platforms including Windows, OS X, and Linux on the desktop and all Android mobile devices.
+<p><a href="https://www.mozilla.org/firefox/">Firefox</a> is Mozilla's popular Web browser, available for multiple platforms including Windows, OS X, and Linux on the desktop and all Android and iOS mobile devices.
 With broad compatibility, the latest in Web technologies, and powerful development tools, Firefox is a great choice for both Web developers and end users.</p>

 <p>Firefox is an open source project; much of the code is contributed by our huge community of volunteers.
 Here you can learn about how to contribute to the Firefox project and you will also find links to information about the construction of Firefox add-ons, using the developer tools in Firefox, and other topics.</p>

 <div class="summary">
-<p>Learn how to create add-ons for <a href="https://www.mozilla.org/en-US/firefox/">Firefox</a>, how to develop and build Firefox itself, and how the internals of Firefox and its subprojects work.</p>
+<p>Learn how to create add-ons for <a href="https://www.mozilla.org/firefox/">Firefox</a>, how to develop and build Firefox itself, and how the internals of Firefox and its subprojects work.</p>
 </div>

 <ul class="card-grid">